covidatlas/li/readme.md

 To help you contribute a new source, please read the [Sources](./docs/sources.md) guide before you start!

-Send a pull request with your scraper, and be sure to run the scraper first with the instructions specified in the guide to make sure the data is valid.
+Send a pull request with your source, and be sure to crawl and scrape the source first with the instructions specified in the guide to make sure the data is valid.